Understanding the Different Types of Cadmium Contaminants and Their Testing Methods

 Remediation strategies for cadmium contamination

-One common physical remediation technique for cadmium contamination is the use of excavation and removal [1].
-This approach involves physically removing the contaminated soil or sediment, and can be effective at reducing the concentration of cadmium in the environment.
-However, excavation and removal can be costly and logistically challenging, and may not be feasible in all cases.
+Excavation and removal is a common physical remediation method of cadmium contamination [1].
+It is the physical extraction of the polluted soil or sediment, and can be successful in decreasing cadmium concentration in the environment.
+But digging up and hauling away can be expensive and logistically cumbersome, and might not be possible in all cases.

 [1] A.F.
 Agterhuis et al., "Excavation and Removal of Contaminated Soil: A Review," Environmental Science & Technology, vol. 51, no. 11, pp. 6174-6182, 2017.